microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/site-creation.md

 flask run
 ```

 3. Open a browser and navigate to `http://localhost:5000`.
 Confirm the website appears.
-If you click the buttons the three pages we'll be working with will each open.
-You will notice the functionality is limited to just displaying the image you upload.
-We're going to start adding code to add the ability to translate street signs, and eventually detect people in images.
+If you click the buttons, the three pages we'll be working with will open.
+You will notice the functionality is limited to displaying the image you upload.
+We're going to start adding code to add the ability to translate street signs and eventually detect people in images.

 ## Summary and next steps

-We have a Flask application to allow users to upload images, and to display them on the page.
-Next we'll see how to [create keys](./create-azure-keys.md) so we can call Computer Vision and Translator Text.
+We have a Flask application to allow users to upload images and to display them on the page.
+Next, we'll see how to [create keys](./create-azure-keys.md) so we can call the Computer Vision and Translator Text APIs.